Top Marketing Metrics Your Agency Should Be Tracking

 Google can't yet make a qualitative decision about a website.
 It can tell what it's about, but it can't tell if it's important or useful just by reading the site.
 One of the main factors it uses to determine importance is backlinks because these act as "votes of confidence."
 If it trusts the sites that are linking to you, you get a portion of those referring sites' trust.
 It's just that simple.

 Finally, it’s also important to monitor website speed and technical performance as part of an effective SEO marketing strategy.
-Slow loading times can hurt user experience as well as dampen organic search visibility, so it’s essential that marketing teams ensure their websites are optimized.
+Slow loading times can hurt user experience as well as dampen organic search visibility, so it’s essential that the web team ensures that websites are properly optimized for both new and existing customers.

-Automatically create and send SEO reports using a customizable SEO dashboard.
+Automatically create and send SEO reports using a customizable SEO dashboard or SEO report template.
 Try AgencyAnalytics free for 14 days!

 4. Content Marketing Metrics

 Content marketing is an effective way for marketing agencies to build brand awareness and establish thought leadership within their respective industry.
-By tracking content metrics such as page views per visitor, time spent on page, and click-through rates (CTR), marketing teams can determine which content resonates most with audiences and identify topics that should be explored further in future campaigns.
+By tracking content metrics such as keyword rankings, page views, time spent on page, and click-through rates (CTR), marketing teams determine which content resonates most with the target audience and identify topics that should be explored further in future campaigns.

 Content is often considered a primary driver of SEO success, but it can be much more than that, depending on how the content is created and syndicated.

 Engagement is a key metric to monitor when assessing the performance of content marketing campaigns.
-This metric measures how readers interact with your content regarding likes, comments, shares, and other forms of engagement.
+This metric measures how readers, whether they are new or existing customers, interact with your content regarding likes, comments, shares, and other forms of engagement.

-Reach is another important metric for evaluating the effectiveness of content marketing campaigns.
-Reach refers to how many people have seen your content, so tracking this metric is essential for understanding how effective marketing campaigns are in spreading awareness and driving traffic to the website.
+Reach is another important metric for evaluating the effectiveness of content marketing efforts.
+Reach refers to how many people have seen the content, so tracking this metric is essential for understanding how effective marketing campaigns are in spreading awareness and driving traffic to the website.

 Finally, it’s also important to track leads generated from content marketing campaigns to measure success.